Václav Robert Bozděch

 Colonel Václav Robert Bozděch (15 July 1912 in Soběkury– 27 February 1980 in Devon) was a Czech air gunner of World War II.
 He was a British Royal Air Force (RAF) squadron gunner and commander of training centers.

 Early life

 Bozděch was trained as a locksmith.
 Before the war he became a soldier and a trained air gunner.

 World War II

-He arrived to Great Britain through Poland and then France, where he served in the French Air Force a short time.
-In the UK, he served first as an air gunner with No. 311 Squadron RAF.
+He arrived in Great Britain via Poland and France, where he briefly served in the French Air Force.
+In the UK, he first served as an air gunner with No. 311 Squadron RAF.
 After having flown his first tour he became an instructor and commander of the training centres.